bytefish/bytefish.github.io/blog/aspnetcore_odata_abac.md

 ## Conclusion ##

-### The Trade-offs ###

-Let's take a look at the Pro and Cons of the solution applied in this article.

-**The Pros:**

-- **Leak-Proof:** Fail-Closed by design.
+The selling point of this solution is, that it's Fail-Closed by design.
 ORM mistakes or raw SQL cannot bypass the rules.
-- **Auditability:** Permissions are deterministic.
-You can prove what a user sees with a simple SQL query.
-- **Performance:** Filtering happens at the engine level, not in memory.

-**The Cons:**

-- **SQL Overhead:** You have to manage Views and Functions alongside your migrations.
-- **Sync Responsibility:** You must sync identity attributes (from AD/Entra) into the database meta-tables.
-- **Database Lock-in:** The logic is specific to your database provider (e.g., PostgreSQL).

-### Closing Words ###

-It was only a few lines of code in PostgreSQL to implement Attribute-based Access Control.
-I think it's a lean implementation, that everyone in a team is able to understand.
-You'll effictively avoid the Role Explosion, simplify your application code, and build a system that is fundamentally secure by default.

-Sometimes the most pragmatic solution isn't a new external engine, it's using your database engine.
+Your data is protected at its core, and it doesn't matter which application is querying it.
+You are safe wether it's OData, or an ORM.

+While everything looks nice for this simple example, it's probably getting hairy as soon as the requirements and rules get more complex.
+I will see how it turns to work out in larger projects and adjust.

+Anyways, I think it's a good start for a flexible authorization implementation.